By Alon Klayman, Threat Hunting Expert at Team Axon

 • Azure Subscription:

 • An agreement with Microsoft to use one or more Microsoft cloud platforms or services.
-There are different types of subscriptions (agreements), including Microsoft 365 Subscriptions, Dynamics 365 subscriptions and Azure Subscriptions (Microsoft)
+There are different types of subscriptions (agreements), including Microsoft 365 Subscriptions, Dynamics 365 subscriptions, and Azure Subscriptions (Microsoft)

 • Another way to look at it is as some kind of “container” that includes different types of resources (for example Virtual machines, key vaults, etc.)